The Dispute Resolution Review: Liechtenstein

 i Overview of court procedure

-International jurisdiction is given once the jurisdiction of the Liechtenstein courts is established.6 National jurisdiction is given either where the general jurisdiction applies or one of the 'special jurisdictions'7 is given.
-If a defendant is resident in Liechtenstein, general jurisdiction is established.8 For practical purposes, the special jurisdiction based on assets is of particular importance.
+International jurisdiction is given once the jurisdiction of the Liechtenstein courts is established.7 National jurisdiction is given either where the general jurisdiction applies or one of the 'special jurisdictions'8 is given.
+If a defendant is resident in Liechtenstein, general jurisdiction is established.9 For practical purposes, the special jurisdiction based on assets is of particular importance.
 This means that monetary claims may be pursued against an individual or legal entity that does not have its domicile in Liechtenstein but has assets within Liechtenstein; for example, in the form of a deposit with a Liechtenstein bank or a claim against a debtor resident in Liechtenstein.
-Besides this, parties may also submit themselves to Liechtenstein jurisdiction by express agreement (prorogation).9
+Besides this, parties may also submit themselves to Liechtenstein jurisdiction by express agreement (prorogation).10

 Civil proceedings are initiated by filing a legal action or statement of claim with the LG.
 In the legal action, the plaintiff has to set out the facts on which he or she bases his or her claim and the evidence with which he or she intends to prove the asserted facts.
-If the court accepts that it has jurisdiction,10 it serves the legal action on the defendant11 and at the same time sets a date for the first hearing.
-At the first hearing, the defendant may invoke formal objections12 and must apply for the order of a security for costs, if the prerequisites are given.13 Persons who have no residence in Liechtenstein14 or who lose such during the legal proceedings and are plaintiffs or appellants in a Liechtenstein court are in most cases obliged, if so required, to furnish the defendant or respondent with a security for the costs of the proceedings.
+In addition, the plaintiff has to advance the court fees (flat fee), depending on the type of proceedings and the value in dispute, within four weeks of filing the action.
+If the fee is not paid in due time, the court will declare the petition withdrawn.
+Otherwise, and if the court accepts that it has jurisdiction,11 it serves the legal action on the defendant,12 and at the same time sets a date for the first hearing.
+At the first hearing, the defendant may invoke formal objections,13 and must apply for the order of a security for costs if the prerequisites are given.14 Persons who have no residence in Liechtenstein15 or who lose such during the legal proceedings and are plaintiffs or appellants in a Liechtenstein court are in most cases obliged, if so required, to furnish the defendant or respondent with a security for the costs of the proceedings.
 Likewise, legal entities that do not have sufficient property on which execution can be levied may also be required to furnish a security for the costs of the proceedings.

 Natural persons who are not able to bear the costs of litigation without detriment to the necessary maintenance may apply for legal aid in civil matters with the LG.
 Likewise, legal persons may apply for legal aid if the means necessary to cover the costs of litigation cannot be borne by the legal person itself or the persons economically involved in the proceedings.
 Legal aid is only granted if the litigation is not considered vexatious or futile (Section 63 ZPO).
 If legal aid is granted, the party may also be (and in general is) freed from the payment of court fees and from the provision of a security for costs (Section 64 ZPO).